SathishKBaskar/VirginHolidays/README.md

 1) In IDE (I have used IntelliJ) create a project by selecting the file pom.xml inside the departure folder.
 1) The SDK should be Java 8 and above, and make sure the project built without any issue after downloading the dependency.
 1) Open the com.virgin.holidays.departure.DepartureApplication.java and RUN the DepartureApplication.
 1) In the console verify the Application started without any issues.
-    Started DepartureApplication in 2.17 seconds (JVM running for 2.619)
+The message similar to this seen in console _"Started DepartureApplication in 2.17 seconds (JVM running for 2.619)"_